learn-anything/learn-anything/readme.md

 ```

 > **Warning**
-> Ideally [bunx](https://bun.sh/docs/cli/bunx) is used but `bun grafbase` fails to run.
+> Ideally [bunx](https://bun.sh/docs/cli/bunx) is used but `bun api` fails to run.
 Not sure why.
 If you know the solution, please share it.

 Will start Grafbase locally and give you GraphQL access.